The Five Least Visited National Parks and Why to Plan Your Trip Immediately

-Each year, the National Park Service publishes a report that includes the number of visitors each park received the previous year.
-The numbers were so shocking to me for the least visited national parks.
+The National Park Service publishes a report that includes the number of visitors each park received the previous year.
+The numbers for the least visited national parks were shocking to me.
 On average, about 330,000 people visit Times Square EACH DAY.
-We have 16 national parks that got less than that in all of 2015.
-Now, we avoid Times Square most days because of the sheer insanity and number of people, but it is crazy to compare those numbers side-by-side.
+We have 16 national parks that got less than that in a year.
+Now, we avoid Times Square as much as possible because of the sheer insanity and number of people, but it is crazy to compare those numbers side-by-side.
+We are sharing five of the least visited national parks that you should consider for your next park exploration.

 The Least Visited National Parks in the United States